Chicken and Rice Casserole

 FAQ

-- Can I assemble this ahead?
+- Can I assemble this casserole ahead of time?

 Serving Suggestions